Aoifelundberg/HPQC/week3/README.md

 This code was optimised by removing some unecessary steps in the code and implementing them into the main branch instead.
 The prgram calculation essentially performs as follows: num_arg x (((uni_size - 1) x uni_size)/2), this formula was implemented into the main branch to cut down on uneccessary steps.

 **Part 3**
+The main steps of the vector_serial program is to input a value which will be checked to ensure validity using check_args, and will then return the input as a vector.
+Initialise_vector is used to initialise all the elements of the vector taken from check_args.
+Stdlib.h is used for memory allocation (malloc()), conversion and termination.
+Malloc() is also used as a pointer allocation to store the given argument. sum_vector is used to sum all the elements of the vector and produce an output.
+Memory cleanup is then performed, the dynamic memory is freed using free(), this prevents memory leaks.
+Dynamic memory allocation allows for flexible sizing of user input and frees memory after use.

+Modifying the code -  the code was made non-trivial by implementing #include <time.h>, this will ensure different results for every run of the code.
+A random min and max value were assigned within a certain range as per the code to initialise the vector.
+The program was also modified to disallow non zero vector values.
+Errors are now accounted for and the code no longer ouputs a zero value, instead it outputs the elements of the vector and the sum.

+Creating a parallel version - This was simply done by parallelising the initialisation and summing of the vector.
+The initialisign function was parallelised by adding "#pragma omp parallel for", and the summing function was parallelised by adding "#pragma omp parallel for reduction(+:sum)".
+I found that for very large input values the parallel version of this program performed faster than the serial.
+User time was significantly smaller for parallel.
+With small input values, the two programs performed similarly.